Invisalign for Adults

 The first step to starting your Invisalign care, is the preliminary consultation.
 During this time, your orthodontist will discuss your treatment goals and past history.
 They may image your mouth to assess your current state and placement of your teeth.
 If your doctor finds that Invisalign is the best course of treatment, they will proceed to the next phase.

-In order to create custom Invisalign molds, your orthodontist will take x-rays, oral pictures, and physical impressions of your teeth and gums.
-These will be sent to a lab where your provider will determine your specific treatment plan and demonstrate to you how they will move the teeth.
+In order to create custom Invisalign aligners, your orthodontist will take x-rays, oral pictures, and a 3D scan of your teeth and gums.
+These will be sent to Invisalign where your provider will design your specific treatment plan including how the aligners will move your teeth.

 Wearing the custom Invisalign trays

 Based on your care plan and molds, your doctor will create custom Invisalign clear aligners to wear each and every day for at least 22 hours.
 The material of the aligners is soft and clear so that the gums and teeth will not become irritated.
 You should wear them for at least 22 hours and only remove them for eating and brushing.
 Because they are clear, only you will know that you are receiving orthodontic care.

 Two week checkups and refitting

 Every two weeks, you will return to have your aligners replaced with a slightly different pair.
 By changing them every two weeks, your doctor can slowly navigate the teeth into correct position.
 Your doctor can also fit the Invisalign with a compliance indicator that will keep you on track with wearing it each night.
 If you have broken an aligner, during your checkups, you can request a new mold.
 A broken Invisalign does not correct the malocclusion as effectively.

 The amount of time that you need to wear Invisalign differs based on each individual case, but your provider can create a estimated time of treatment during your consultation.